-After shifting the F chord shape to where the root is a G note, you can place the rest of your fingers according to the shape you already are familiar with.
+After shifting the F chord shape to where the root is a G note, you can place the rest of your fingers according to the shapes you’re familiar with.

 The second reason why it’s recommended to make this your starting point is self-explanatory: by learning the low E string, you’re automatically learning the high E string as well, since they have the exact same note positions, only in different octaves!

-This tip is meant to make you focus on the most important notes first.
+This tip is intended to make you focus on the most important notes first.

 After memorizing all of the natural notes (any that aren’t sharps or flats, such as F# or E♭), the ones that remain can be easily deduced.
 Let’s start by laying it down on a diagram:

 Right off the bat, you can see it looks tidier and less overwhelming than the diagram which contains all notes, but in fact, this is all you need!

 If you’ve memorized every natural note, all the accidentals can be found one step higher or lower.
 For instance:

 For you to be accurate while memorizing notes this way, you absolutely cannot forget these two concepts: